Skip to Main Content

 Animal welfare

-In 2023, 84% of Europeans believe that the welfare of farmed animals should be better protected in their country than it is now.
-A similar number (83%) support limiting the transport time of animals.
-Almost three quarters of respondents (74%) support better protection of the welfare of pet animals in their country and 90% of Europeans consider that farming and breeding practices should meet basic ethical requirements.
+A 2023 Eurobarometer survey – Attitudes of Europeans towards animal welfare found that: 84% of Europeans believe the welfare of farmed animals should be better protected; 83% support limiting the transport time of animals; 74% support better protection of the welfare of pet animals in their country; and 90% consider that farming and breeding practices should meet basic ethical requirements.

 Source: European Commission